 - Detailed narratives for each victim profile (5,000+)

-- Online organizing and advocacy platform, such as for alerting policy makers and experts
+- Online advocacy and organizing platform, for alerting policy makers and experts, and organizing concerned citizens

 - Identifying information on those directly involved in extrajudicial executions